Azure-Samples/media-services-v3-dotnet/ContentProtection/v2tov3Migration/README.md

 * Microsoft.IdentityModel.Clients.ActiveDirectory
 * Microsoft.Rest.Azure.Authentication

-## Run the sample

-* Configure `appsettings.json` with appropriate access values.
+## Build and run

+Update **appsettings.json** in the project folder OR create a **.env file** at the root of the solution with your account settings.
+Please choose one of these two methods.
+Then build and run the sample in Visual Studio or VS Code.

+### appsettings.json

 The settings for your account can be retrieved using the following Azure CLI command in the Media Services module.
 The following bash shell script creates a service principal for the account and returns the json settings.

 ```bash
     #!/bin/bash